mikelking/singleton_base/README.md

 There is a huge advantage to using the mu based solution in that if you develop multiple plugins based on this singleton class and the project is updated or improved you simple drop in the single file and all of your plugins immediately receive the benefits.

 ### That's about all there is to it, because mu-plugins are kind of set it and forget it utilities.
+In addition because they have not on/off switches you do not have to worry about someone inadvertently deactivating ALL of your plugin that depend on it.

+ Ok so you are wondering what's the catch?
+Well for one WordPress does not install the mu-plugins tree; therefore, you must do that manually.
+In addition you must manually keep it up to date.
+Finally mu-plugins do not normall (although there are ways around this) work from within subdirectories like regular plugins.
+They are meant to have limited scope and minimal (generally zero) configuration.